 Step 1: Application for admission

-Submit an online application to the Undergraduate Bridge program and the accompanying fee.
+Submit an online application to the Graduate program and the accompanying $65 application fee.
 The fee may be paid by credit card (at the end of the online application) or by check/money order payable to Central Michigan University and written from a U.S. bank.

 Application deadlines: Apply by May 15 if you are beginning classes in the fall semester.
 Apply by October 1 to begin classes in the spring semester.